-It could be that you have a faulty or outdated mouse driver because of which your mouse is acting up.
-The first thing here that you can do is that you can uninstall and then reinstall your mouse driver.
+It could be that you have a faulty or outdated driver because of which your mouse is acting up.
+The first thing here that you can do is that you can uninstall and then reinstall the driver for your mouse.
 For this –

 - Press Windows + R keys